Anaheim POD at Disneyland: OPEN, MODERNA

 Vaccines are still be limited, based on supply from the state and federal government.
 It may take some time to get an appointment, but we encourage everyone to register at Othena.com to get in line.

 Vaccines are currently being offered BY APPOINTMENT ONLY.

-There are two public sites in Anaheim distributing vaccines: the Anaheim POD at Disneyland Resort, 300 W. Katella Ave., and the Super POD at Anaheim Convention Center, 800 W. Katella Ave.
+There are two public sites in Anaheim distributing vaccines: the Anaheim POD at Disneyland, 300 W. Katella Ave., and the Super POD at Anaheim Convention Center, 800 W. Katella Ave.

 We are working with the county to see more vaccination clinics at our community centers and schools.
 These will be largely by invitation only via direct outreach to hard hit neighborhoods, and will focus on ensuring equitable distribution vaccines in our city.